 [The essay for which this reading was preparation was Spinster, Victim, Soldier, Spy: Dick Francis and the Evolution of Female Characters in Crime Fiction, published in the Los Angeles Review of Books in 2013.]

-As previously reported, I have been binge-reading Dick Francis in service of an essay project that is steadily, if a bit stumblingly, heading towards completion.
+I have been binge-reading Dick Francis in service of an essay project that is steadily, if a bit stumblingly, heading towards completion.
 One question I’ve been asked pretty often when I mention that I’m doing this is “Which Dick Francis novels are your favorites?”
 A variation on this is “If I haven’t read any Dick Francis before, which one(s) should I start with?”
 You might think that, with so many books with so much in common, the worst time to answer these questions is right now, before the dust has really settled.
 On the other hand, the differences have never been — and probably never will be again — as clear in my mind as they are now.
 Interestingly, too, there are definitely standouts for me — and I think there are a couple of duds, too.
 And so, without further ado, here’s my Top Ten list.

 10. Nerve (1964): Rob Finn, the lone jockey in a family of musicians, faces off against a malevolent villain driven by obsessive hatred of jockeys.
 The motive and thus the plot is a bit strained, but the book is brisk and suspenseful, and Rob Finn is a good early prototype of what becomes the classic Dick Francis hero.